sailthru/stolos/README.md

 We also enable boolean logic in dependency structures.
 A task can depend on `dependency_group_1` OR another dependency group.
-Within a dependency group, you can specify that the dependencies come from one different set of `job_ids` AND another set.
+Within a dependency group, you can also specify that the dependencies come from one different set of `job_ids` AND another set.
 The AND and OR logic can also be combined in one example, and this can result in surprisingly complex relationships.
 In this example, there are several things happening.
 Firstly,